jononovo/Agent-16-250414/TECHNICAL_DOCUMENTATION.md

 ### Execution Process

+#### Server-Side Workflow Execution
-1. A workflow is loaded from the server with its flowData
+1. A workflow is loaded from the server with its flowData via `/api/workflows/:id/execute`
-2. The client resolves the execution order based on node dependencies
+2. The server resolves the execution order based on node dependencies
-3. Nodes are executed one by one:
+3. Nodes are executed one by one using the proper node executors:
    - For API nodes, requests are made through the API client
-   - For database nodes, operations are performed via API endpoints
+   - For database nodes, operations are performed via database interfaces
    - For other nodes, specialized executors handle the logic
 4. Node outputs are passed to downstream nodes as inputs
-5. Execution results are logged to the server
+5. Execution results are logged to the server via the logs table
 6. The workflow completes and returns the final result

+#### Client-Side Workflow Execution
+1. A workflow is loaded from the server via `/api/workflows/:id/trigger` endpoint
+2. The workflow is passed to the client-side execution engine
+3. The client identifies entry nodes and injects input data:
+   - Entry node types include: `text_input`, `internal_new_agent`, `internal_ai_chat_agent`, `workflow_trigger`, `agent_trigger`
+   - The workflow engine tags preferred entry points based on input metadata
+4. The client resolves the execution order based on node dependencies
+5. Nodes are executed using their appropriate registered executors
+6. Execution progress is tracked and can be visualized in the UI
+7. Results are optionally logged back to the server
+8. The workflow completes and returns the result to the caller

+#### Entry Point Selection
+The workflow engine intelligently selects appropriate entry points based on:
+- Source of the trigger (UI, chat, API, etc.)
+- Type of input data
+- Special flags in node configuration
+- Node types (certain types are preferred as entry points)

 ---